admiral-akk/admiral-akk.github.io/posts/_posts/2022-04-15-wordle-variants.markdown

 When I initially made the game, I set it up to be more of a "time-rush" mode.
 After you successfully guessed the word, the game would award you a point and generate another word for you to guess.
 Your goal was to guess as many words as possible in 60 seconds.

-This ended up missing some core appeals of Wordle, namely:
+Unlike Wordle, this variant ended up with the following issues
-1. High stress
+1. High stress - the time pressure made it harder for players to think as the clock ticked down.
-2. No comparison between players (everyone would get different words)
+2. No comparison between players - as everyone would get different words.

 So instead:
 1. I kept the scoring to rely on time, but removed the timelimit.